Skip to main content

 );

-By default, the map will be added to the DOM with width: 100%; height: 100%;, assuming that the parent element will establish a size for the map.
+By default, the intrinsic height of a Google map is 0.
+To prevent this from causing confusion, the Map component uses a default-style of width: 100%; height: 100%; for the div-element containing the map, assuming that the parent element will establish a size for the map.
 If that doesn't work in your case, you can adjust the styling of the map container using the style and className props.

 Controlled and Uncontrolled Props